Shuttlea/Restaurants/README.md

 # Restaurants
-For create database of restaraunts have to start Elasticsearch and execute program from Exercese01 folder Then start server from Exercise02
+For create database of restaraunts have to start Elasticsearch and execute program from Exercese01 folder
+//Then start server from Exercise02